 Ever found yourself jogging around your driveway just to make your run a perfect 5 miles?
-Or maybe you’ve questioned life choices when you realise you’ve spent more on running shoes than you ever have on actual shoes?
-Congratulations—you’re officially a runner.
-Don’t worry, we’ve all been there, from bruised toenails to safety pins popping up in the most random places.
-These are the quirks that unite us as runners and make our community so… well, interesting!
-Keep reading for the funniest (and truest) signs that running has completely taken over your life.
+Or wondering how on earth you’ve spent more on running shoes than actual shoes?
+Yep, you’re officially a runner.
+Don’t worry, we’ve all been there – from bruised toenails to safety pins mysteriously appearing in the weirdest places.
+These quirks unite us as runners and make our community so… well, wonderfully odd.
+Here are the funniest (and most painfully true) signs that running has taken over your life.

 You know you’re a runner when…